Mapping Quantum Threats: An Engineering Inventory of Cryptographic Dependencies: Inventory of Quantum Risks

-\textbf{Tor.} The Tor anonymity network protects user privacy by routing traffic through volunteer relays, thereby decoupling user identities from destinations.
-Its security model relies on Ed25519 service identity keys and TLS for relay-to-relay transport \cite{tor-specs}.
-In a post-quantum scenario, service identities could be forged and TLS sessions retrospectively decrypted (HTDL), weakening the integrity and confidentiality of Tor communications.
-However, the fundamental anonymity property provided by multi-hop routing is not inherently broken by quantum computing; it is the supporting cryptographic primitives that would require post-quantum migration.
+\textbf{Bluetooth LE Secure Connections.} BLE utilizes the Secure Connections (SC) model, relying on Elliptic Curve Diffie-Hellman (ECDH) with the P-256 curve for key establishment during the pairing phase \cite{bluetoothspec}.
+This process generates the Long Term Key (LTK) used for subsequent link-layer encryption and authentication.
+In the case of a quantum-enabled adversary the susceptibility of the P-256 primitive would expose BLE to two distinct risk vectors: recorded pairing handshakes would be subject to HNDL and the invalidation of the Diffie-Hellman exchange would enable active device impersonation and Man-in-the-Middle (MitM) attacks during the initial security association.

+\textbf{Tor.} The Tor anonymity network employs multi-hop routing across volunteer relays to provide resistance against direct source–destination correlation.
+Historically, its security model has relied on Ed25519 for relay identity and ntor (based on Curve25519) for circuit-extension handshakes \cite{tor-specs}.
+Tor deployments relying on Ed25519 and TLS are exposed to identity forgery and HNDL under future quantum-capable adversaries.
+Because Tor’s anonymity properties depend on the integrity of its cryptographic layers, compromise of the associated signature and key exchange primitives would reduce resistance to deanonymization, especially against adversaries capable of coordinated cryptographic and traffic-analysis attacks.
+To mitigate these risks, the Tor Project is advancing PQ-Tor initiatives through the development of hybrid handshakes following Proposal 355 \cite{tor-prop355}, which layer ML-KEM alongside classical X25519.
+Furthermore, the migration to the Rust-based Arti implementation facilitates integration of post-quantum primitives.
+This aims to preserve the network's long-term integrity and anonymity against quantum-capable adversaries.

 \textbf{Signal.} Signal is a leading secure messenger, also forming the basis for WhatsApp’s cryptography.
 It historically used the X3DH and Double Ratchet protocols with X25519 and Ed25519 keys for session setup and authentication \cite{signal-specs}.
-These primitives would have been vulnerable to post-quantum attacks, enabling forgery of long-term identities and retrospective decryption of recorded sessions (HTDL).
+These primitives would have been vulnerable to post-quantum attacks, enabling forgery of long-term identities and retrospective decryption of recorded sessions (HNDL).
 However, in 2023 Signal deployed the \emph{PQXDH} hybrid protocol, which combines the NIST-standardized ML-KEM with X25519 to provide quantum-resistant session establishment.
-This transition makes Signal the first widely used messenger to integrate post-quantum protections in its core protocol \cite{signal-specs,signal-pqxdh}.
+This deployment represents one of the earliest large-scale integrations to integrate post-quantum protections in its core protocol \cite{signal-specs,signal-pqxdh}.